rygelouv/FragmentStepper/README.md

 - Fragments state by using FragmentStatePagerAdapter so your fragment are restored even when you navigate back and forth with a good memory management
 - Animations for the transition between steps
-- Back and forth Navigation so you won't having to face the deadly deal of back stack management because even Jake Wharton argues against the back stack: [https://youtu.be/arch-talk](https://youtu.be/nP_B5-jrbsY?t=2494)
+- Back and forth Navigation so you won't having to face the deadly deal of back stack management.
+Even Jake Wharton argues against the fragment back stack: [https://youtu.be/arch-talk](https://youtu.be/nP_B5-jrbsY?t=2494)

 <img src="https://github.com/Rygelouv/FragmentStepper/blob/master/videotogif_2018.04.09_10.32.45.gif" width="250">